Key Takeaways

 - Price competitively from day one: Overpriced homes sit.
 Study comparable sales and price at or slightly below market to generate immediate interest.

-- Stage and photograph professionally: 95% of buyers start their search online.
-Professional photos can sell a home 32% faster according to industry data.
+- Stage and photograph professionally: The vast majority of buyers start their search online (National Association of Realtors, 2025), so strong listing photos can help a home draw interest and sell faster.

 - Be flexible with showings: The more accessible your home, the faster it sells.
 Declining weekend or evening showings limits your buyer pool.